goderich/dissertation/dissertation.md

 #### Plngawan consonant inventory {#sec:plngawan-consonants}

 Plngawan Atayal is spoken in a single tribal village in Ren'ai Township, Nantou County (南投縣仁愛鄉).
 There used to be three separate villages all speaking the same dialect, but they were relocated to their current location in the first half of the 20th Century, during Japanese rule.
-Differences between subdialects do exist, but are mostly lexical, and do not extend to the consonant inventory [@chen2012, pp. 2-4].
+Differences between subdialects do exist, but are mostly lexical, and do not extend to the consonant inventory [J. @chen2012, pp. 2-4].

 \begin{table}[h]
 \centering